jonlpersson/ed-latimore/site/_posts/2019-11-17-relationship-and-dating-advice-for-men-12-rules.md

 Get it wrong and you’ll hate your life and wonder why none of your relationships last.

-{% include widgets/toc.html heading="12 pieces of relationship and dating advice for men" list-items="Understand and prepare for hypergamy, Have a life, Make sure she proves her worth, Learn from the past, Drop the fairly tale romance ideas, Check the relationship with her father, Don't date smokers, Observe her diet, Look at the quality of her friends, Learn her romantic history, Date a girl with hobbies, Don't date women with major body modifications" list-ids="1-a-man-must-become-more-than-what-he-wants, 2-outside-of dating-have-a-life-have-some-goals-know-your-priorities, 3-dont-be-afraid-to-dump-her-quick-and-early, 4-learn-from-your-experiences, 5-drop-the-fairy-tale-about-dating-and-face-reality, 6-make-sure-she-has-a-strong-relationship-with-her-father, 7-dont-seriously-date-smokers, 8-diet-discipline-corresponds-with-relationship-suitability, 9-look-at-the-quality-of-her-friends, 10-learn-her-romantic-history, 11-make-sure-she-has-some-hobbies-and-accomplishments, 12-avoid-women-with-major-physical-modifications" %}

 ## 1\.&nbsp; A man must become more than what he wants

 You have to be the type of man a woman wishes to attract.
 Actually, due to the effects of hypergamy, you need to be even more.

 What is hypergamy?
-Here's the definition from Wikipedia (saved you from googling it\!):
+Here's the definition from Wikipedia (saved you from googling it!):

 > **Hypergamy** (colloquially referred to as **"marrying up"** or **"gold-digging"**) is a term used in social science for the act or practice of a person marrying a spouse of higher caste or social status than themselves.